Autism screening & diagnostic support

 M-CHAT-R screening tool

-The CAST screening tool
+The CAST autism screening tool for older children

 Top ABA Therapy near you available at Action Behavior Centers

-The ADOS-2 assessment
+The ADOS-2 autism diagnostic assessment

-The Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is a tool clinical experts can use to identify autism symptoms in children.
-Contact us today to learn more about scheduling a no-cost autism evaluation for your child.
+Contact us today to learn more about scheduling a no-cost autism evaluation near you for your child.

 A gold standard